 How to download the Microsoft Teams app

-Although you don’t need to download the desktop or mobile apps to use Microsoft Teams, it’s a convenient way to stay connected.
+Although you don’t need to download the desktop or mobile apps to use Microsoft Teams, it’s convenient to stay connected.
 To get it, click here and select the right option for you.
-You can also download the mobile apps directly from the Google Play Store or App Store by clicking below.
+You can also download the mobile apps directly from the Google Play Store or iOS App Store.

 How to create a Team

-The first thing you need to do (unless you’re joining an existing team) is to create a team.
-Even if you are just joining a company team, you may want to create another one to chat with groups of friends.
+The first thing you need to do (unless you’re joining an existing team) is create a team.
+Even if you are joining a company team, you may want to make another one to chat with groups of friends.

 - Open the Teams tab on the left-hand side.